 Water or anything mixed with water (like glue and water) will make tissue paper bleed to get a unique colorful artwork that kids love.

-More Fun Craft Ideas
+More Fun Painting Ideas

 - Easy Flower Painting